-In this article, we consider the Brownian regime for a stochastic model in which a one-dimensional test particle makes jumps in momentum (interpreted as collisions with a background gas) and is acted upon by a force from an external, spatially periodic potential field.
-Due to the presence of the field, the momentum process is no longer Markovian, since it drifts at a rate depending on the particle's position.
-The momentum of the particle has two contributions: the total displacement in momentum due to the field given by a time integral of the force and the sum of the momentum jumps from collisions.
-Due to the specific scaling regime considered (which includes the period length of the potential), the force field typically makes a smaller-scale contribution to the test particle's momentum than the fluctuations in momentum due to the jumps (``collisions with the gas").
+In this article we consider the Brownian regime for a stochastic model in which a one-dimensional test particle makes jumps in momentum, interpreted as collisions with a background gas, and is acted upon by a force from an external, spatially periodic potential field.
+With the presence of the field, the momentum process is no longer Markovian since it drifts at a rate depending on the particle's position.
+The momentum of the particle has two contributions: the total displacement in momentum generated by the field, which is given by a time integral of the force, and the sum of the momentum jumps from collisions.
+As a result of the specific scaling regime considered, which includes the period length of the potential, the force field typically makes a smaller-scale contribution to the test particle's momentum than the fluctuations in momentum due to the jumps identified with ``collisions".
 The vanishing of the force contribution is an averaged effect driven by the frequent rate at which the test particle is typically passing through the period cells of the potential field.
 The Brownian limit of the model to first-order thus yields the same Ornstein-Uhlenbeck process as if the force were set to zero.
 Our analysis is focused on obtaining a sharp upper bound for the influence of the external potential on the momentum of the particle, and our techniques improve those applied to a related model in~\cite{Old}.
 Ultimately, the main contributions to the total drift in momentum due to the forcing are made during ``rare" time periods at which the test particle's momentum returns to ``small" values.
-The results of this article are extended in~\cite{Further} to prove that the integral of the force (or net displacement in momentum due to the potential) converges in law to a fractional diffusion whose rate depends on the amount time that the limiting Ornstein-Uhlenbeck process spends at zero momentum (i.e. the local time at zero).
+The results of this article are extended in~\cite{Further} to prove that the integral of the force, or net displacement in momentum due to the potential, converges in law to a fractional diffusion whose rate depends on the amount time that the limiting Ornstein-Uhlenbeck process spends at zero momentum, i.e., the local time at zero.

 Our model is a linear Boltzmann dynamics for a one-dimensional particle making elastic collisions with the gas and including a spatially periodic potential.
 The jump rate kernel is the one-dimensional case of the formula appearing in~\cite[Ch.
 8.6]{Spohn}, which corresponds to a hard-rod interaction between the test particle and a single reservoir particle.
 However, since the model is one-dimensional, it cannot be derived from a mechanical microscopic dynamics in the Boltzmann-Grad limit.
 We thus regard our model as phenomenological, and we argue that the resulting behavior that we find is qualitatively the same as what should be expected in an analogous three-dimensional model for a Brownian particle in a one-dimensional periodic potential.